-A new groundbreaking regulation approved in August 2022 will force Californian car owners to switch from ICE to zero-emission vehicles (ZEVs).
+Way ahead of any other state, California has set a ground rule in August 2022 that will force car owners to switch from ICE to zero-emission vehicles (ZEVs).
 This regulation mandates 35% of vehicle sales to be zero-emission in 2026, increasing to 100% in 2035.

 Plug-in hybrids (PHEVs) can be used to meet compliance obligations but are capped at 20% of ZEV sales and must have a minimum all-electric range of 30 miles in 2026, increasing to 50 miles in 2029.
 Other essential components of this proposed regulation are vehicle durability and battery warranty requirements that will give more assurance to those who have doubts about EVs.